What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 The Gift of Greed

 Spy gives an opponent control of one of your face-up monsters until the end of the turn.
 This just isn't useful in most cases, but on occasion, it can hand them a weak creature in attack position, letting you swing at it for heavy battle damage.

 Okay, but even if that's your game, you might as well use the spell "Creature Swap" instead to get a monster in return.
 As a final sin, Spy's misleading name implies it's a member of the Shien archetype when it isn't (due to its original Japanese name).

 29. Lucky Punch

 Once per turn, when an opposing monster attacks, Lucky Punch lets you flip three coins.
-Three heads lets you draw three cards while three tails destroys Punch (nothing happens with a mix).
-Sure, three cards is a great reward, but the chances of landing three heads is only 1/8 and your odds of destroying Punch are just as high.
+Three heads let you draw three cards, while three tails destroy Punch (nothing happens with a mix).
+Sure, three cards are a great reward, but the chances of landing three heads are only 1/8, and your odds of destroying Punch are just as high.
 Worst of all, you lose 6000 life points (75% of your starting life!) if your face-up Punch is destroyed.